 Use new or current technologies or data, in space or on the ice to, (a) find the best methods to identify hazards and map a path across the ice, and/or (b) design or prototype new sensor systems and algorithms to help vehicles navigate across the ice in Antarctica.

-Check out the SpaceBase Youtube Channel for the latest videos on briefings and training uploaded on the Challenge.
+Check out the SpaceBase Youtube Channel for briefings and training sessions delivered for the Challenge.